daviswr/ZenPacks.daviswr.SMART/README.md

 This pack will **not** attempt to enable SMART on any device using `smartctl --smart=on` or set any other parameter.
 Configuration of smartmon is outside the scope of this pack and document.

 ### macOS
-Due to the device name format that command returns on macOS, devices are discovered using `diskutil list` instead and results found not to support SMART are ignored.
+Due to the device name format that `smartctl --scan` returns on macOS, devices are discovered using `diskutil list` instead and results found not to support SMART are ignored.

 ### Linux
 NVMe devices may not be reported by `smartctl --scan`, so discovery by `ls /dev/nvme*` is also attempted.

 ### Manual
 Devices on HP Smart Arrays using the CCISS driver may not be reported by `smartctl --scan`.
 Those and other non-reporting devices may be added manually to `zenoss_smart.txt` in the home directory of the account used by Zenoss to access the target system.
-Entries should be one device per line, in the format of `smartctl --scan`.
+Entries should be one device per line, in the format of `smartctl --scan` output.

 Example:
 ```